matloff/worthycsds/README.md

 university, I've seen a number of courses in which 1/3 of the students get A+ grades!--but also are very undemanding.
 Their lectures lack depth, and avoid the more difficult concepts.
-Exams are simply warmed-over homework problems.
+Exams are simply warmed-over homework problems, or even near-duplicates of practice exams distributed by the instructor..

 You should seek out the professors who will challenge you, but if you get some easy ones, don't fool yourself into thinking that that A/A+ grade means you have good knowledge of the subject matter.
 Again, go further than what is expected of you, as explained above.

-Beware of any stat/ML instructor who presents matters with a flow chart ("in this situation, do this...").
+Beware of any stat/machine learning (ML) instructor who presents matters with a flow chart ("in this situation, do this...").
 It will typically be a misleading oversimplification.
+Similarly, if a stat/ML class overly focuses on the programming, mainly discussing what functions to call when, you'll need to supplement the material on your own.

 ## Textbooks